-govae from P99 whose color uncertainties are $I \geq 0.25$ (SNe 1996ck, 1997G, 1997J, 1997S, and 1997K).
-For most of the analyses of this paper, adding and comparing eleven very-well-measured SNe Ia, we take the more securely identified SNe Ia as our primary subset.
-This further excludes three supernovae from P99 (SNe 1994G, 1995aq, and 1995at) that are very likely to be SNe Ia, but without good spectra\(\)confirmation.
-Following P99, we omit one supernova which is an outlier in the stretch distribution, with s < 0.7 (SN 1992br), and one SN which is a $> 6\sigma$ outlier from the best-fit cosmology (SN 1997O).
-Finally, we omit those supernovae which are most seriously reddened, with E(B-V) > 0.25 and $> 3\sigma$ above zero; host-galaxy extinction corrections, have been found in studies of low-redshift supernovae to overcorrect these reddest objects (Phillips et al. 1999).
-This cut removes an additional four supernovae, including two at low redshift and one of the elever HST supernovae from this paper (SNe 1995bd, 1998bo, 1996cn, and 1998aw).
+In P99, separate analyses were performed and compared for the supernova sample before and after removing supernovae with less secure identification as Type Ia.
+The results were shown to be consistent, providing a cross-check of the cosmological conclusions.
+For the analyses of this paper, adding and comparing eleven very-well-measured SNe Ia, we only consider from P99 the more securely spectrally identified SNe Ia with reasonable color measurements (i.e. $\sigma{R-I} < 0.25$ ); those supernovae are listed in Table 4.
+Following P99, we omit one supernova which is an outlier in the stretch distribution, with s < 0.7 (SN 1992br), and one SN which is a > 6 $\sigma$ outlier from the best-fit cosmology (SN 1997O).
+We also omit those supernovae which are most seriously reddened, with E(B-V) > 0.25 and $> 3\sigma$ above zero; host-galaxy extinction corrections have been found in studies of low-redshift supernovae to overcorrect these reddest objects (Phillips et al. 1999).
+This cut removes two SNe at low redshift (SNe 1995bd and 1996bo), one from P99 (SN 1996cn), and one of the eleven HST supernovae from this paper (SN 1998aw).
+The resulting "full primary subset" of SNe Ia is identified as Subset 1 in the tables.

-The resulting "full primary subset" of SNe Ia, Subset 1, is further culled to remove likely reddened supernovae, producing a "low-extinction primary subset," Subset 2.
-This subset omits four supernovae with host-galaxy E(B-V) > 0.1and $> 2\sigma$ above zero, including two of the HST supernovae from this paper (SNe 1992ag, 1993ag, 1998as, and 1998ax).
+For analyses of a "low-extinction primary subset," Subset 2, we further cull four supernovae with host-galaxy E(B-V) > 0.1 and $> 2\sigma$ above zero, including two of the HST supernovae from this paper (SNe 1992ag, 1993ag, 1998as, and 1998ax).
 The low-extinction primary subset includes eight of the eleven new HST supernovae presented in this paper.

 Subset 3, the "low-extinction strict Ia subset," makes an even more stringent cut on spectral confirmation, including only those supernovae whose confirmations as Type Ia SNe are unquestionable.
 This subset is used in § 5.2 to estimate any possible systematic bias resulting from type contamination.
-An additional five supernovae, including two of the HST supernovae from this paper, are omitted from Subset 3 beyond those omitted from Subset 2; these are SNe 1995as, 1996cf, 1996cg, 1996cm, 1998ay, and 1998be.
+An additional six supernovae, including two of the HST supernovae from this paper, are omitted from Subset 3 beyond those omitted from Subset 2; these are SNe 1995as, 1996cf, 1996cg, 1996cm, 1998ay, and 1998be.

-Colors and Extinction
+3. Colors and Extinction